 “In addition, Arkay and SAFI have committed to gender inclusiveness by involving female entrepreneurs in their marketing and sales programme,” said Marshall.

 This is the second MICF-supported intervention DFID and UNDP are jointly launching in southern Malawi in just over 90 days.
-On 22 May 2017, a Green Tea Processing Plant and Packaging Facility was inaugurated in Thyolo district.Follow and Subscribe Nyasa TV :
+On 22 May 2017, a Green Tea Processing Plant and Packaging Facility was inaugurated in Thyolo district to manufacture euro stacking containers.Follow and Subscribe Nyasa TV :